-We were planning to visit this bird’s paradise since long, and the opportunity came in, when I received an invite from an old friend Nahid to attend her daughter’s wedding at Mathura.
-It was my first chance to witness and be part of nikah.
-As the wedding was in day time,we planned to visit Bharatpur , which is at an hour’s drive from Mathura.
+We were planning to visit this bird’s paradise since long, and the opportunity came in, when I received an invite from an old friend Nahid to attend her daughter’s nikah at Mathura.
+It was my first chance to be part of muslim wedding.
+As the wedding was in the morning,we planned to visit Bharatpur , which is at an hour’s drive from Mathura.

 As early morning is the best time to visit any bird’s santuary, we stayed in a Rajasthan tourism hotel, SARAS, situated near the bird park.

-Early morning around 5.45 AM, we came out, with our cameras and a bag with some snacks , water and cold drink bottles ready.
-We hired a rikshaw, who has licence to ride in the Bird sanctuary.
-These licencee rikshaw pullers are trained guide also and have eagle eyes, as far as locating any bird is concerned.
+Early morning around 5.45 AM, we came out, with our cameras and a bag full of some munchings , water and cold drink bottles .
+We hired a rikshaw, who has licence to ride inside the sanctuary.
+These licencee rikshaw pullers are trained guide also and have sharp eyes like an eagle, as far as locating any bird is concerned.
 Though cycles are also available on hire.
 I found rikshaws to be a better option as they leave one hand’s free to click and look around.
-Rikshaw charges is Rs.
+Rikshaw charges are Rs.
 70 per hour.

 Early morning, a slow ride in the jungle was a great relaxing experience from the routine fast paced life of concrete jungles of city.
 The sun was brighter than the smog covered sun of Delhi/ Faridabad.

 A bird sitting quietly on a tree top, as if doing ” Surya Naman” and thanking God for the beautiful morning.
 Though, it was mid November, but not much migratory birds were seen.
 One get to see very few birds for first 4 km of the ride.
 The birds which we could spot were local .

 The early morning chaupal of birds was a great enjoyable site.
 The “mutual conversation” of birds was such a soothing effect on ears.It appeared as if they were planning their day!

 The bird park has many water birds like this flamingo, waiting for its early morning catch.